Skip to main content

 We look up the OEM part cost for your exact model and email you a written estimate before we order anything.
 No surprise bill at the end.

 We service gas and electric ovens, ranges, and cooktops across the Tri-Valley.
-If your oven glows but won’t light, or won’t glow at all, we’ll confirm the cause on the first visit.
+If your oven glows but won’t light, or won’t glow at all, we’ll confirm the cause on the first visit and send a written estimate before ordering anything.
 More on how we narrow these down in our oven and stove repair guide and our full cooking appliance repair service.
+Running a Wolf range that won’t heat?
+See our Wolf oven not heating diagnostic for the built-in-specific version of this same check.

 Call (925) 999-4095 or email [email protected] to book. $75 diagnostic, credited to the repair, written estimate before any work.
+We’ll get you on the schedule fast, often same or next day when we can.
 You can also reach us through the contact page.

 FAQ

 How do I know my igniter is bad?
 A failing igniter glows dim and never gets hot enough to open the gas valve, so the burner won’t light.
-A no-glow usually means a dead igniter or a wiring break.
+No glow at all usually means a dead igniter or a wiring break.

 FAQ